 - We partnered with Junior Achievement to develop and implement an energy-focused curriculum for third, fourth and fifth graders.
 Lessons focus on basic uses of oil and natural gas in day-to-day life, fundamentals of geology, Colorado-specific oil and natural gas infrastructure, careers in the energy industry and conservation and environmental awareness.
 A curriculum for high-school students is currently being implemented as well.
 In 2017, Anadarko employees donated more than 550 hours of volunteer time and raised $41,000 for Junior Achievement.

-Anadarko employees are active and engaged volunteers in Colorado communities, and we recognize that donating our time and resources is equally important to contributing financial support to local organizations.
-In 2016 alone, Anadarko financially supported more than 100 Colorado non-profit organizations, and our employees are involved in giving back to communities through volunteering for organizations such as:
+Anadarko employees are dedicated servant leaders in Colorado communities, giving of both their time and talent to the organizations we are passionate about.
+In 2017 alone, Anadarko financially supported more than 100 Colorado non-profit organizations, and our employees are involved in giving back to communities through volunteering for organizations such as: